JohnnyWasabi/FaceCards/SourceAssets/ReadMe.txt

 3.1	Updates for changes to user_locations file format (quotes and multiple seats separated by /).
 Shows number of matches in Map mode.
 Show projects in Map mode if full name selected.
 Show possible next letters to type in Map mode.
 3.2	Map mode changes: Click on face to select that person (types in their name or whatever the "Find by" data is).
 Mousing over pic enlarges and shows name.
 3.4	Added POG frame around images in Map mode (and optional in Yearbook mode).
 Added screenshot feature (F12 key) that saves to StreamingAssets/Ouput folder.
+3.41	Bug fixes, new pog colors.
+Pog resizing and seating position adjustments to avoid overlapping pogs in map view.
+Pog spacing adjusted in yearbook mode to fit more closely together.